Carl Dix

-Carl Dix (born 1948) is a founding member, and a representative, of the Revolutionary Communist Party, USA (RCP).
+Carl Dix (born 1948) is an American communist who was a founding member, and a representative, of the Revolutionary Communist Party, USA (RCP).
 He is a regular contributor to Revolution newspaper and a longtime associate of Bob Avakian.

 In 1996, Dix co-founded the October 22nd Coalition to Stop Police Brutality, Repression and the Criminalization of a Generation.
 Dix along with Cornel West was a central figure in the campaign to Stop "Stop and Frisk" aimed at opposing the New York City stop-and-frisk program to stop hundreds of thousands of people in New York City and frisk them.

 Dix is a member of Refuse Fascism, a coalition group co-initiated by the RCP in 2016 to drive out the Trump administration.
 Dix was also a member of the Black Workers Congress, the African Liberation Support Committee, and Vietnam Veterans Against the War.

 Early life

 Dix grew up in an African-American working class community of West Baltimore, Maryland.
-While attending college, he was drafted into the U.S. Army in 1968, at the height of the Vietnam War.
+He was drafted into the U.S. Army in 1968 while attending college and at the height of the Vietnam War.
 He received orders to report to Fort Bragg Army base in North Carolina.
 He recalled in an oral history heading onto the base for the first time and seeing a big sign on the side of the road just outside the gate, "Welcome to KKK Country".
 He thought to himself "what did they get us into here?"
 He was influenced by the black consciousness movement of the times, including Malcolm X's critique of the United States for talking about being for justice while oppressing people in other countries like the Vietnamese, "especially when your people are oppressed at home in America."
 Dix reached a crossroads in December 1969 when during the same month he received orders to report for Vietnam and also heard about the police murder of Fred Hampton in Chicago and the police attack on the Black Panther headquarters in Los Angeles.
 He thought, "this war isn't just something over there, it's here too, and I have to decide what side I'm on.
 I decided I couldn't be part of the war in Vietnam, I couldn't go fight for America."